runtimeverification/mir-semantics/kmir/k-src/mir.md

 Positive assertion succeeds if the argument evaluates to true, but fails if either:
 * argument evaluates to false --- assertion error
-* argument is not boolean --- internal type error --- should be impossible with real Mir.
+* argument is not boolean --- internal type error --- should be impossible with real MIR.

 ```k
   rule <k> #assert(FN_KEY, (ASSERTION:Operand) , .AssertArgumentList)